Council and committee meetings

 You can share your views with the council in several ways:

 • Through the speakers' quarter on a proposal on a council committee agenda.
-You do need to register in advance with the registry.
-This is possible until just before the start of the committee meeting.
-You have about five minutes of speaking time.
+You do need to register for this in advance with the Municipal Clerk’s Office.
+This is still possible until just before the start of the committee meeting.
+You will have approximately five minutes of speaking time.

-• The speakers' square allows you to inform committee members about a current and urgent social topic or issue that is not on the meeting agenda.
-Please note: please register with the registry no later than 24 hours before the start of the meeting.
+• The speakers' plaza allows you to inform committee members about a current and urgent social topic or issue that is not on the meeting agenda.
+Please note that you should register at the Municipal Clerk’s Office no later than 24 hours before the start of the meeting.
 Again, you will have approximately five minutes of speaking time.

 • By submitting a citizens' initiative, which you can then explain at a council meeting.
-The rules for this are in the citizens' initiative regulation.
+The rules for this can be found in the citizens' initiative regulation.

 Would you like to give your opinion during the council information evening?
 Or do you have questions about council or committee meetings, for example?
-Then contact the registry.
+Then contact the Municipal Clerk’s Office.

 Visiting address: Raadhuisplein 1, Heerlen